Shop together when you can’t be together

 Analytics that retailers can trust

-ShopSee designers, Simple Matters, turned to Anatec Software, specialists in marketing analytics and Microsoft SQL Server database and data warehouse technologies.
+ShopSee designers, Simple Matters, turned to Anatec BI, specialists in marketing analytics and Microsoft SQL Server database and data warehouse technologies.
 The brief was to design a robust analytics solution that would be trusted by retailers and shoppers.
 The analytics had to provide complete privacy for shoppers, and provide retailers with the insights they need to understand how shoppers think.

 To safeguard shopper’s anonymity, data is never be attributed to an individual or group of individuals.
 Minimal information is transmitted from phone to server, so the design had to ensure that all the pieces of the jigsaw were correctly assembled ready for processing.
 A scalable and reliable architecture was designed, made up of three separate databases running on Microsoft Azure’s cloud platform.
 The data is anonymized and aggregated, and provide retailers with a fresh perspective on how shoppers think.

-Anatec Software Microsoft Azure and SQL Server
+Anatec BI, Microsoft Azure, and SQL Server

 ShopSee provides a new way for retailers to understand what shoppers want.
-As the software moves towards trial Anatec Software are creating more in-depth analytics to provide deeper insights into shopping sentiment.
+As the software moves towards trial Anatec BI are creating more in-depth analytics to provide deeper insights into shopping sentiment.
 Microsoft Azure provides a robust and scalable platform, with SQL Database providing solid functionality for the databases.